Every very year, each person in the United Kingdom discards 3.1kg of textile waste, with 1.7kg ending in landfills. It’s time to make a difference

-According to those statistics, the United Kingdom produces 350,000 tonnes of textile waste annually which is sent to landfills.
+According to those statistics, the United Kingdom produces 350,000 tonnes of textile waste annually, which is then sent to landfills.
 That's a lot of clothing.
 Especially when you consider that less than a fifth of used clothing is recycled in the UK while over 2 tonnes of clothing are bought here every minute.

-There’s more bad news: By 2030, those statistics tell us, we’ll have consumed around 102 million tonnes of fabric each year.
+There’s more bad news: By 2030, statistics tell us, we’ll have consumed around 102 million tonnes of fabric each year.
 And we’re recycling less than 1% of that fabric into new clothing.

 Save on Waste: Make our Textile Industry Sustainable